Certificate on Aging

 - Courses are approved for category 1 credit for CEUs as defined by the Maryland State Board of Social Work Examiners.

-- Courses are submitted for approval each semester to the Maryland Board of Professional Counselors and Therapists for Category A credit.
+- Courses are approved by the Maryland Board of Professional Counselors and Therapists for Category A credit.

 The Program is open to any interested adult.
 Prospective students may apply anytime throughout the year.
 To receive the Certificate on Aging, students must matriculate in the program.
 Contact us at 410-516-7428 or firstname.lastname@example.org for more information on the program, courses and how to begin.